The urge to blink, grimace, jerk the head, move in some other way, or make a sound is irresistible, and the action is not voluntary.

 Education may involve teaching children (and their parents) to identify situations in which tics occur or become worse.

-Clonidine is a drug that occasionally helps.
-It can also help control anxiety and hyperactivity, which may accompany a tic disorder.
+For mild tics, clonidine and guanfacine are medications that help.
+They can also help control anxiety and ADHD, which may accompany a tic disorder.
 However, clonidine can cause drowsiness, which may interfere with the child's daytime activities.
 Although clonidine is also used to treat high blood pressure, it rarely causes low blood pressure in children.
 However, after children have taken clonidine for a while, suddenly stopping clonidine may cause blood pressure to increase temporarily.

-For severe tics, antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more may be effective even though psychosis is not the cause of tics.
-Effective drugs include risperidone, haloperidol, pimozide, and olanzapine.
+For severe or difficult to control tics, antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more may be effective even though psychosis is not the cause of tics.
+Effective medications include risperidone, haloperidol, pimozide, and olanzapine.
 Side effects include restlessness, muscle stiffness, symptoms similar to those of Parkinson disease (parkinsonism Parkinsonism Parkinsonism refers to symptoms of Parkinson disease (such as slow movements and tremors) that are caused by another condition.
-Parkinsonism is caused by brain disorders, brain injuries, or... read more ), and tardive dyskinesia, which consists of repetitive slow involuntary movements.
-However, these side effects are uncommon because the doses used to treat tics are low.
+Parkinsonism is caused by brain disorders, brain injuries, or... read more ), and tardive dyskinesia, which is repetitive, slow, involuntary movements.
+However, these side effects are rare because the doses used to treat tics are low.

 Children who have tics and who are struggling in school should be evaluated for learning disorders and provided with support as needed.

-If obsessive or compulsive traits are bothersome, a drug such as a selective serotonin reuptake inhibitor (SSRI), which is an antidepressant, may be useful.
+If obsessive or compulsive traits are bothersome, a medication such as a selective serotonin reuptake inhibitor (SSRI), which is an antidepressant, may be useful.

-ADHD Treatment Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more can be difficult to treat because the stimulant drugs typically used to treat it may worsen tics.
-Sometimes low doses of these drugs can effectively treat ADHD without making tics worse.
-Or a drug that is not a stimulant can be used to treat ADHD.
+ADHD Treatment Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more can be difficult to treat because the stimulant medications typically used to treat it may worsen tics.
+Sometimes low doses of these medications can effectively treat ADHD without making tics worse.
+Or a medication that is not a stimulant can be used to treat ADHD.

 Drugs Mentioned In This Article